Meet Fred Dawson

 Inspirational & Empowerment Author

 Fred Dawson is a writer, musician, businessman, speaker and community leader.
-The author of two volumes of “Pearls: Women Who Radiate Success,” (and a third in production), Fred celebrates successful women who have found contentment after years of work, struggle or discrimination.
+The author of three volumes of “Pearls: Women Who Radiate Success,” Fred celebrates successful women who have found contentment after years of work, struggle or discrimination.
 Every story is different because every “Pearl” is different.

 The books are illustrative of Fred’s commitment to helping women succeed.
 He donates 100 percent of their proceeds to the Fresh Start Scholarship Foundation, a nonprofit that awards scholarships to women who desire to transform their lives through education but lack the means to do so.